 Online Programs for a Certified Occupational Therapist Assistant

-Occupational therapy is a growing field, and the need for occupational therapist assistants is growing, too.
-People who want to help the injured or disabled recover a measure of independence are good candidates to initiate a career in occupational therapy as an occupational therapist assistant.
+People who want to help the injured or disabled recover a measure of independence may be interested in occupational therapy assisting.
 Although not widely available, online occupational therapist assistant associate's degree programs are offered by a small number of schools.

 Overview of an Online Occupational Therapist Assistant Associate's Degree Program